arcadeh5games/unity-optimizations-package-for-webgl/README.md

 ## Examples

-we use such assets optimized tech to reduce the package size as more as possible, and keep a good game play experience at the same time.
-If you check it on [Arcadeh5 Games](https://www.arcadeh5.com/).
+We use such assets optimized tech to reduce the package size as more as possible, and keep a good game play experience at the same time.
+You can check and play games on [Arcadeh5 Games](https://www.arcadeh5.com/).